ppizarror/pygame-menu/README.md

 - *set_fps(fps, recursive=True)*

-    Set the fps limit of the menu, if *recursive* is True the limit is applied to all submenus.
+    Sets the FPS limit of the menu.
+If *recursive* is True, the limit is applied to all submenus.

     ```python
     menu = pygameMenu.Menu(...)